-• No need to look at accuracy, only loss!
-Accuracy is a symptom of a different problem.
+• No need to look at accuracy (right), only loss (left)!
+Accuracy is a symptom of a different problem, discussed next.

 Your Neural Net can Memorize your Training Data (Zhang et al. 2017)

 - Your neural network has more parameters than training examples - If you randomly shuffle the training labels (there is no correlation b/t input and labels), it can still learn